-As can be seen from the diagram below the starting point of the new strategy are the megatrends which are translated into targets by "EU policy lines" from which certain targets follow naturally.
+As can be seen from the diagram on the next page, the starting point of the Energy Transition Strategy are the megatrends which are translated into targets by "EU policy lines" from which certain targets follow naturally.
 Chapter 3 provides our analysis of which megatrends have the greatest impact on the development of the energy sector.
 The EU policy lines are filled with the various initiatives/strategies and EU legislative proposals from the European Commission.

-All targets might be summarised in one overarching theme: the Energy Transition and CEER's/NRAs' role is to best support achieving this theme, which can be broken down further into the targets of Decarbonisation, Climate Neutrality, Sustainability, Efficiency.
+All targets might be summarised in one principal theme: the Energy Transition and CEER's/National Regulatory Authorities' (NRA) role is to best support achieving this theme, which can be broken down further into the targets of decarbonisation, climate neutrality, sustainability and efficiency.